-AGI's product offering includes a wide range of Fertilizer, Seed, Grain, Feed and Food handling, storage and conditioning equipment, and related technology solutions that are sold into markets spanning the agricultural commodity production and processing continuum.
+AGI manufactures storage, material handling, and conditioning equipment for a range of grain, fertilizer, seed, feed, and food applications.
+Solutions and services are sold into markets spanning the agricultural commodity production and processing continuum.
 To meet the needs of its customer base, AGI has acquired or organically developed products that service a range of capacity requirements.
 Smaller farms generally handle lower volumes of grain and have relatively low storage requirements.
 As farms become larger or commercial in nature, more grain storage capacity is required and higher capacity handling and conditioning equipment is used.